michaelhaw/waybsys/README.md

-Waybsys - Generic Waybill System
+Waybsys - Generic Waybill System [DEPRECATED]
 ========================

+This has been deprecated due to old Symfony version.

 Waybill Tracking system framework built in PHP using the Symfony PHP Framework.